pre-eth/adam/ALGORITHM.md

 mix[6] = ~out[2] ^ (nonce + 6);
 mix[7] = ~out[3] ^ (nonce + 7);
 ```

+We use the lower 64 bits of the nonce here.

 `out` refers to our internal buffer.
 We use the first 8 indices to store our initialization vectors (IVs).
 The values in these indices are later overwritten entirely in `diffuse()` with different data.